Easy To Use Dowel Jig

 #8.
 Dovetail Joints

-Along with mortise and tenon joints, few woodworking joints have been thru the test of time and survived with the durability AND variety of styles than the dovetail joint.
+Along with mortise and tenon joints, few woodworking joints have been thru the test of time and survived with the durability AND variety of styles of the dovetail joint.

-Dovetails work by forming a series of interlocking wood posts that, when properly cut and glued, form an extremely strong joint for 90-degree wood connections.
-This joint is so popular most homeowners who have purchased or remodeled a kitchen are “upsold” on this joint versus the lower quality rabbet or butt joint.
+Dovetails form a series of interlocking wood posts that create a solid joint for 90-degree wood connections when adequately cut and glued.
+This joint is so popular most homeowners who have purchased or remodeled a kitchen are “upsold” on this joint versus the lower-quality rabbet or butt joint.

-And lastly, dovetail joints have been around for centuries in Eastern styles through use of tools like a Japanese saw.
+And lastly, dovetail joints have been around for centuries in Eastern styles through tools like a Japanese saw.

 How a Dovetail Joint Works

-With a wide variety of jigs available that range in size from compact drawers up to 24″-deep boxes the dovetail joint is readily made.
+The dovetail joint is readily made with a wide variety of jigs available that range in size from compact drawers up to 24″-deep boxes.

-Basically, the classic through dovetail joint is created by laying the two wood pieces together at a jig-specified depth and offset.
-Then, using a router and special bit, the dovetails are created by making careful passes with the router.
+The classic through dovetail joint is created by laying the two wood pieces together at a jig-specified depth and offset.
+Then, the dovetails are created using a router and a particular bit by making careful passes with the router.

 An alternative joint, called the box joint, is very similar to the dovetail but is created most commonly with a dado blade on a table saw.